 It can be challenging to get a deep personal connection via video.
-To ensure you make an impact on your interviewer, make sure your face is well lit.
-This will allow them to more easily see your facial expressions and read your body language.
+To ensure you make an impact on your interviewer, make sure your face is well-lit.
+This will allow them to see your facial expressions and body language.

 5. Practice active listening

 One of the downsides of video interviewing is that it’s harder to come across as deeply interested.
-To show that you’re engaged in the conversation with your interviewer, practice “active listening” where you can.
+To show that you’re engaged in the conversation with your interviewer, practice “active listening” where possible.
 In short, this means actively listening and responding to what they’re saying.

-If you’re not usually overtly physically expressive, try to summarize what you’re hearing from your interview to demonstrate understanding.
+If you’re not usually overtly physically expressive, summarize what you hear from your interview to demonstrate understanding.
 This can also help you develop insightful follow-up questions.

-If you want to learn more about active listening, we recommend these resources by Indeed and Lifelabs.
+If you want to learn more about active listening, we recommend these resources from Indeed and Lifelabs.

 Video interview skills for now and for the future

-These are uncertain times that require many of us to adapt both the way we work and the way we get that work.
-Building your video interviewing skills will be important not only to get your next job but to succeed in an increasingly remote working environment.
+These uncertain times require many of us to adapt both how we work and how we get that work.
+Building your video interviewing skills will be important to get your next job and succeed in an increasingly remote working environment.